amitsaha007/Shein.com-Manual-testing-/README.md

 The test cases are organized into different categories based on the features and functionalities of Shein.com.
  Each test case should include the following information:

--Test case ID
+- Test case ID
--Test case description
+- Test case description
--Pre-requisites
+- Pre-requisites
--Test steps
+- Test steps
--Expected results
+- Expected results
--Actual results (to be filled during test execution)
+- Actual results

 ## :star: Scenarios